bearlyplayz/subathon-timer/README.md

 - Google Fonts support for title, timer, event message, and effect text
 - All configuration exposed via `fields.json` (copy–paste into StreamElements Fields tab)
 - Pure HTML/CSS/JS – no external build step; safe inside the StreamElements sandbox
-- Optional persisted state (enable the “Persist timer state across overlay reloads” checkbox) stored via StreamElements widget store
+- Optional persisted state (enable the “Persist timer state across overlay reloads” checkbox) stored via StreamElements widget store (uses a UUID storage key to avoid collisions; you can swap it for your own)

 ---